Kimkhoi3010/stock-logistics-reporting/stock_inventory_valuation_report/README.rst

 To use this module, you need to:

-1. Go to Inventory > Reporting > Inventory Valuation.
+1. Go to Inventory > Reporting > Valuation.
 2. Select Inventory At Date.
 3. You can now choose a few additional options: "View report", "Export PDF" and "Export XLSX".